How Will a Consumer Proposal Affect My Credit?

 Seek The Help of an Expert

 If your still worried that a consumer proposal is not the best option for your situation (when is a consumer proposal the right choice?) or are concern about the affect it will have on your credit rating, you should seek the expert advice of a professional.
-In Canada a consumer proposal must be filed by a registered consumer proposal administrator (sometimes referred to as a bankruptcy trustee); therefore it’s in your best interest to contact an administrator to set up an initial meeting to discuss your options.
+In Canada a consumer proposal must be filed by a Licensed Insolvency Trustee therefore it’s in your best interest to contact a trustee to set up an initial meeting to discuss your options.